Clonazepam: Anxiety disorders

 The effectiveness of clonazepam in the short-term treatment of panic disorder has been demonstrated in controlled clinical trials.
-Some long-term trials have suggested a benefit of clonazepam for up to three years without the development of tolerance but these trials were not placebo-controlled.
+Some long-term trials have suggested a benefit of clonazepam for up to three years without the development of tolerance.
 Clonazepam is also effective in the management of acute mania.

 Muscle disorders

-Restless legs syndrome can be treated using clonazepam as a third-line treatment option as the use of clonazepam is still investigational.
-Bruxism also responds to clonazepam in the short-term.
-Rapid eye movement sleep behavior disorder responds well to low doses of clonazepam.
+Restless legs syndrome can be treated using clonazepam as a third-line treatment option, as the use of clonazepam is still investigational.
+Bruxism also responds to clonazepam in the short term.
+REM sleep behavior disorder responds well to low doses of clonazepam.
+It is also used for: